vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

   </pre>
 </details>

 2\.
-Check in and push to dev
+Check in and push to prod

 Add, commit, and push the new file to your repo.
 You can try to build the app again, but CodeBuild will just do the same thing because it's still looking at buildspec_prod.yml.